Sharper judgement where wind resource evidence meets bankability.

 Core capabilities

-- Wind resource measurement strategy and procurement support – onshore and offshore, including floating LiDAR
+• Measurement strategy and procurement support – onshore and offshore, including met masts, ground-based and floating LiDAR, and other remote sensing

 Who this is for